Solar company files for bankruptcy protection

 Solar company files for Chapter 11 bankruptcy protection

+Manhattan firm with two former Long Island offices owes millions of dollars to more than 200 creditors, including more than $4.5 million to LI’s Cooper Electric Supply.

-Level Solar, a Manhattan-based provider of rooftop solar power, filed for Chapter 11 bankruptcy protection on Monday, citing debts in excess of $5 million.
+Level Solar, a Manhattan-based provider of rooftop solar power that shuttered operations in September, filed for Chapter 11 bankruptcy protection on Monday, citing debts in excess of $5 million.

 The company listed assets of between $50 million and $100 million, and more than 200 creditors.

-Among the creditors was Hauppauge-based Cooper Electric Supply Co., its primary electric equipment and parts supplier, which is owed more than $4.5 million, according to the filing in federal bankrupcty court in Manhattan.
+Among the creditors was Hauppauge-based Cooper Electric Supply Co., its primary electric equipment and parts supplier, which is owed more than $4.5 million, according to the filing in federal bankruptcy court in Manhattan.

-Level Solar sought bankrucptcy court approval to hire a forensic accounting firm to look into “potential financial and other misconduct” of a former company official “and possibly others,” according to the filing.
+Level Solar sought bankruptcy court approval to hire a forensic accounting firm to look into “potential financial and other misconduct” of a former company official “and possibly others,” according to the filing.

-As previously reported in Newsday, Level Solar, which operated offices in Hicksville and Ronkonkoma, terminated more than employees in late September.
+As previously reported in Newsday, Level Solar, which operated offices in Hicksville and Ronkonkoma, terminated all non headquarters employees in late September.
 Most of the employees worked on Long Island, where the company had more than 2,000 customers.
 Level also had offices in Massachusetts and Rhode Island.